15 amazing SaaS stats and trends for 2020

 It’s not just large corporations.
 Even small businesses rely on SaaS.
 Around 85% of small businesses will invest in using SaaS solutions by 2020.
 This is a huge potential for emerging SaaS companies in terms of expanding into new spaces.

 The type of SaaS products companies are looking for is shifting as well.
 Productivity is priority.
 Large enterprises will focus their budget for SaaS on productivity solutions this year and beyond.
+Check out the best SaaS tools to boost business growth here.

 Ultimately, it’s in companies’ best interest to make work more enjoyable.
 SaaS is popular with employees.
 86% of end users said SaaS helps them be more productive and successful that desktop programs.